-Prepare the filling: Peel, halve and core the apples.
-Cut each half into 6 wedges and toss with the sugar and lemon juice in a bowl.
-Sprinkle with the flour, cinnamon, cloves and nutmeg and toss until the juices incorporate.
+1. Prepare the filling: Peel, halve and core the apples.
+Cut each half into 6 wedges and toss with sugar and lemon juice in a bowl.
+Sprinkle with flour, cinnamon, cloves and nutmeg.
+Toss until the juices incorporate.
 Leave for 10 minutes, or while making the dough.

 2 1/2 cups all-purpose flour, plus more for dusting